boushphong/API/Event-Driven API.md

 ### Considerations

-Websockets are a powerful technology for real-time, interactive communication, but like any technology, they come with certain considerations and potential drawbacks:

 1. **Resource Usage:** Keeping Websocket connections open can consume server resources.
 Servers need to manage and maintain these connections, and if not done efficiently, it can impact server performance.
 2. **Firewall and Proxy Issues:** Some network configurations, firewalls, and proxy servers may not allow Websocket connections, potentially limiting the accessibility of your application.
 3. **State Management:** Since Websockets maintain stateful connections, it's essential to manage state and handle disconnections or errors appropriately.